In 1989, Bryan Blatt went on an elk hunt in the rugged backcountry of Idaho.

 “Otto’s video has over 20,000 views now, and he’s just beginning his show career.”

 Right now, Blatt is looking for futurity prospects among his young horses.
-Futurity races are for younger horses that have been nominated at birth or earlier, to race against other similarly aged horses.
+Futurity races are for younger horses that have been nominated at birth or earlier, to compete against other similarly aged horses.

-These 2- and 3-year-old horses are shown in a snaffle bit—a bit that’s gentle on the mouth and guided by two hands holding the reins—in a nod to their youth and inexperience.
+These 2- and 3-year-old horses are shown in a snaffle bit in a nod to their youth and inexperience.
 While futurity prospects are common among quarter horses, finding them in the Morgan breed is unique.
 With Blatt championing the working Western Morgan, it’s possible he and others will have youngsters enrolled in futurities soon.